 Dr Berenika Plusa - research

-In our lab we investigate various aspects of regulative abilities of early mammalian embryos using the mouse as a model organism.
-In particular we are focused on understanding how the first cell fate decisions are made during preimplantation mammalian development and what is the role of cell-cell communication and cell plasticity in this process.
+My lab is interested in processes leading to the acquisition of lineage identity and commitment during early mammalian development, as well as in various aspects of regulative abilities of early mammalian embryos.
+In particular, we are focused on understanding how the first cell fate decisions are made during preimplantation mouse development and what is the role of cell-cell communication, cell plasticity and cell cycle in this process.

 Our work has challenged the existing model of epiblast and hypoblast specification and demonstrated that stochastic expression of lineage specific transcription factors precedes the maturation of mutually inhibitory regulatory pathways.
 We have also shown that epiblast precursors (the pluripotent lineage) exhibit reduced plasticity compared with the precursors of extraembryonic lineage – hypoblast (PrE).
 Our data support the notion that the cell determination is a gradual process and that cells becomes irreversible only at later stages of development Thus, the populations of presumptive PrE and EPI cells may be in different stages of the commitment process.
 Our results also suggest that the segregation of first lineages is driven by additional regulatory events, including the sensing of positional information that results in up- and down-regulation of key transcription factors.
 Interfering with positional information provided by cell polarity results in changes in expression and localisation of lineage-specific transcription factors.